melikze/melikze/README.md

 respect of contexts; I argue that it is important to provide clean communication.
 Sport, clean enviroment and I am aware that the return of active life is reinforced by the tournaments and events attended is more efficent.
-With power to communication on diffrent levels, a company should be stand agains world.
-Hope to meet you on the way of developing ideas and appealing company...
+With power to communication on diffrent levels, a company should be stand agains world...

 Regards

 Melik Mehi "

 else